giolaq/TVAppDevWithrRNW/README.md

-# TV App Development Workshop with React Native
+# 📺🚀 TV App Development Workshop with React Native

 Unlock the World of TV App Development with React Native!
 Are you ready to expand your development skills to the big screen?
-Join us for an exciting workshop on TV App Development with React Native!
+Join us for an interesting workshop on TV App Development with React Native!

-What You'll Learn:
+🛠️ What we'll hack on:

-Build cross-platform TV apps for Android TV, Fire TV, tvOS, and Web Master focus management for intuitive TV navigation Create engaging user interfaces for TV.
+🌐 Build cross-platform TV apps for Android TV, Fire TV, tvOS, and Web 🎯 Focus management for TV navigation
-Implement video playback for a true TV app experience
+🖼️ Create engaging user interfaces for TV.
+🎬 Video playback implementation

-### Target Audience:
+### 👥 Target Audience:
 JavaScript developers and React Native developers interested in TV app development

-### Schedule:
+### 🗓️ Schedule:

 1. **Introduction**
    - Brief overview of React Native for TV platforms